magomimmo/modern-cljs/doc/tutorial-17.md

-# Tutorial 17 - TO BE DEFINED
+# Tutorial 17 - Less is more

-In the [previous tutorial][1] we reach an important milestone.
-We were able to make both the `modern-cljs.shopping.validators` namespace and the corresponding `modern-cljs.shopping.validators-test` testing namespace portable from the server-side to the client side.
+In the [previous tutorial][1] we reached an important milestone on our path towards the elimination of as much as possibile code duplication.
+Indeed, we were able to share the same form validation and corresponding unit testing codebase between the client and server.
+Anytime in the future we should need to update the validation rules, we'll do it in one shared place only and the corresponding unit tests too.

 ## Introduction

-In this tutorial we're going to integrate into the Shopping Calculator form the validator functions we made portable in the latestes couple of tutorials of the series.
+In this tutorial we're going to integrate the validators for the Shopping Calculator into the corresponding WUI (Web User Interface) in such a way that the user will be notified with some error messages when the she/he types in invalid values in the form.

+We have two options.
+We can start from integrating the validators into the server-side code and then integrating them into che client-side code or the opposite.

+To show any error message to the user from the server-side, we need to implement some kind of HTML transformation.
+To show an error message to the user from the client-side, we need to implement some kind of DOM manipulation.
+I don't know why the people call them differentely.
+To me HTML transformation or DOM manipulation express the same concept.

+On the server-side we'll need to implement some kind of HTML transformation.
+On the client-side we'll need to implement some kind of DOM manipulation.

+We implemented the client-side of the Shopping Calculator by using the [Domina][2] lib and the server-side by using the [Enilve][3] lib.
+Wouldn't be great if we could

+Wouldn't be great if we could share the integration code too.

 In this tutorial of the series we are going to make movable to the